EFT Research Paper

 Conclusion: The findings indicated EFT may decrease limbic region brain activity and reduce food related symptoms in overweight/obese individuals.
 This study also illuminates the neurological mechanisms at work behind the many successful outcome studies of EFT for weight loss.
 Recommendations for more comprehensive trials are discussed.

-All participants had an initial (pre) brain scanning session and 5-weeks later at the end of the 4-week EFT intervention.
-The EFT treatment was performed for two hours per week, for a 4-week period, to the treatment group by a skilled EFT practitioner, while the control group received no treatment.
-During the fMRI scanning the participants were shown six random repeating images of high-calorie foods, like chocolate, designed to engage parts of the brain which respond to food stimulation.
-The food images increased activation in the brain, primarily in the superior temporal gyrus and orbitofrontal cortex.
-All the pre-scans, there was relative activation in both the superior temporal gyrus (associated with cognition) and lateral orbito-frontal cortex (associated with reward).
-The EFT group demonstrated a marked reduction in the cortical activation after their treatment in both aforementioned regiojns, whereas the control group remained the same without reduced activation.
-In addition, the food craving difference scores over time decreased significantly for the EFT group when compared to the controls.
+15 obese/overweight individuals were enrolled in this study in which ten received 8 sessions of EFT for food cravings and 5 received no EFT.
+All participants had an initial fMRI and another 5 weeks later.
+The EFT treatment was performed for two 60 minute sessions per week over a 4-week period by a skilled EFT practitioner, while the control group received no treatment.
+During the fMRI scanning the participants were shown six random repeating images of high-calorie foods, e.g. chocolate sweets, designed to engage parts of the brain which respond to food stimulation.
+The food images demonstrated increased activation in the brain, primarily in the superior temporal gyrus and orbitofrontal cortex.
+In all the pre-EFT scans, there was activation in both the superior temporal gyrus (associated with cognition) and lateral orbito-frontal cortex (associated with reward).
+The EFT group demonstrated a marked reduction in cortical activation after their treatment in both aforementioned regions, whereas the control group remained the same, without marked reduced activation.
+In addition, the food craving difference scores decreased significantly for the EFT group when compared to the controls.